vituri/tda-spider-webs/README.md

 How to run the code:

 - Install juliaup
-- Install Julia 1.10 LTS via juliaup
+- Run `juliaup add lts` to install Julia 1.10 LTS via juliaup
-- Clone this repository
+- Clone this repository locally
 - Open it on VSCode with the Julia extension installed
 - Run `] activate .` on the Julia console.
 You'll see the REPL change to `(TDAweb) pkg> `
 - Run `] precompile` on the Julia console.
 It'll install all dependencies